jdswinbank/voevent-notes/docs/intro.rst

 construct event aggregators and filters and classifiers and distribution systems which make it possible for the astronomer to reason about and respond to VOEvents in bulk.
 While some important work has been done on this (e.g.
-:ref:`Williams et al, 2009 <williams-2009>`), there's still a long way to go.
+:ref:`Williams et al, 2009 <williams-2009>`, :ref:`Poci et al, 2015
+<poci-2015>`), there's still a long way to go.
+Maybe after reading this you
-Maybe after reading this you will be inspired to contribute.
+will be inspired to contribute.

 We'll return to this point later in considering :ref:`some of the challenges
 <voevent-future>` facing VOEvent in the future.